Benjamin Massing

-Benjamin Roger Massing (20 June 1962 – 9 December 2017) was a Cameroonian footballer who played as a central defender.
-He played professionally for Diamant Yaoundé, Créteil in France, and Olympic Mvolyé.
+Benjamin Roger Massing (20 June 1962 – 9 December 2017) was a Cameroonian professional footballer who played as a central defender for Diamant Yaoundé, Créteil in France, and Olympic Mvolyé.
 At international level, he played for the Cameroon national team which he represented at the 1990 FIFA World Cup.

-Football career
+Career

 Diamant Yaoundé

 Massing started his professional career with Diamant Yaoundé, a Cameroonian football club based in the country's capital, and finished the 1986–1987 football season with the team.

 US Créteil

 In the 1987–88 season, Massing signed for French club US Créteil from where he was picked up for Cameroon's squad for the 1990 FIFA World Cup.
 Massing was sent off in the opening game for a foul on Argentina's Claudio Caniggia, in a 1–0 shock win for Cameroon.

 Massing also appeared in the quarter-final loss to England (2–3) where he was booked, conceding a penalty for committing a foul on Gary Lineker.

 Massing earned 21 international caps and also took part in three Africa Cup of Nations, including the 1992 edition while playing for Olympic Mvolyé between 1992 and 1993.